Late PAHO Director Dr Carissa Etienne hailed as “friend” of Guyana’s public health system

 Dr. Etienne last served the Latin America and Caribbean Region and the Americas as Director of PAHO, a position she was elected to in 2012 and assumed in January 2013.
 She was re-elected as Director in 2018 and completed a second term as Director in January 2023.

-Dr Etienne also served before 2013, first, as the Deputy Director of PAHO from 2003 to 2008 in Washinton, and, second, as an Assistant Director General of the WHO until 2012, after which she was elected as Director of PAHO.
+Dr Etienne also served before 2013, first, as the Deputy Director of PAHO from 2003 to 2008 in Washington, and, second, as Assistant Director General of the WHO until 2012, after which she was elected as Director of PAHO.

-Given her early work in Dominica and her sterling contributions to Health Systems Development as an Assistant Director General at WHO, the Guyana Health Ministry said it is not surprising that Dr Etienne was a staunch supporter of the Elimination of Mother-to-Child Transmission of HIV, Syphilis and other Sexually Transmitted Diseases in the Region.
+Given her early work in Dominica and her sterling contributions to Health Systems Development as an Assistant Director General at WHO, the Guyana Health Ministry said it is not surprising that Dr Etienne was a staunch supporter of the elimination of mother-to-child transmission of HIV, syphilis and other sexually transmitted diseases in the region.
 Guyana is hopeful that our country will be declared as ending transmission of HIV from mother to child in 2024.